awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

 1. In **Source**:

    For **Source provider**, choose the source code provider type\.
 Use the following table to make selections appropriate for your source provider:
+**Note**
+CodeBuild does not support Bitbucket Server\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html)